srikantpatnaik/gnu-linux.org/content/pages/consultancy.rst

 for embedded devices, version upgrades and custom recovery tools, porting of GNU/Linux apps to Android (up-to some extent),Interfacing sensors and external hardwares

-**GNU/Linux operating system**	Installing, compiling packages for any target architecture Drivers for printers and other hardwares, Custom desktop configurations, finding right equivalent tools for popular proprietary softwares, sharing files with other operating systems Audio/Video processing - GStreamer and ffmpeg, Scope with Firefox-OS, Tizen, WebOS, Ubuntu Touch, Sailfish-OS and others
+**GNU/Linux operating system**	Installing, compiling packages for any target architecture, Drivers for printers and other hardwares, custom desktop configurations, optimizing for performance, finding right equivalent tools for proprietary softwares, sharing files with other operating systems, Audio/Video processing - GStreamer and ffmpeg, Scope with Firefox-OS, Tizen, WebOS, Ubuntu Touch, Sailfish-OS and others